jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 #### Single Loop

-The above solution does indeed solve the algo using multiple pointers however a much more efficient approach to solving this algo is to use a single loop with multiple pointers.
+The above solution does indeed solve the algo using multiple pointers however it has a time efficiency of O(n^2).
+If we take a simple loop approach we can increase the time efficiency to O(n).

-An additional approach we will take is to position the pointers at opposite ends of the array with each one working their way towards the middle.
+One slight difference in this approach will be to position the pointers at opposite ends of the array with each one working their way towards the middle.

-If at any point the value of **left** exceeds **right* then we know there is no possible solution and that becomes the condition on which the loop terminates.
+If ever **left** exceeds **right** then we know there is no possible solution and we will use that logic to terminate the loop.

 ```js
 INDEX:   0   1   2   3   4  5